tborowy/egghead-exercises/README.md

 #Exercise 32 : Components And Containers

 ##Summary
-You start work with three "book-about" ready directives : `bookTitle`, `bookDescription` and `bookPages` .
-Use them to create a book consisting of title, description and number of pages (in this order).
+You start work with three "book-about" ready directives : `bookTitle`, `bookDescription` and `bookPages`.
+Use them to create a book consisting of a title, description and number of pages (in this order).

 ##Goals
-* `book` directive should be used as a container
+* `book` component should be used as a container
-* example book's title: `The Da Vinci Code`
+* set book title component with the following text **The Da Vinci Code**
-* book should have **454** pages
+* the number of pages should be **454**
+* **remember!** you are not supposed to put the book title etc. components inside the `book` directive template

 ##Before you start, please refer to:
 * [angularjs-components-and-containers](https://egghead.io/lessons/angularjs-components-and-containers)